jackobo/capacitor-webview/README.md

 closeWebView() => Promise<void>
 ```

 Programmatically closes the WebView.
-The webViewClosed event is triggered also when closing it programmatically.
+The webViewClosed event is triggered also when calling this method.

 --------------------